-- A. Funeral leave is granted to allow an employee to make arrangements for, or to attend, the funeral or memorial service for an immediate relative who died as the result of a wound, disease, or injury incurred while serving as a member of the armed forces in a combat zone.
-The Agency shall grant employees such funeral leave as is needed and requested, not to exceed three (3) workdays of excused absence, without loss of or reduction in pay.
-The three (3) workdays need not be consecutive but if not, the employee shall furnish the approving authority satisfactory reasons justifying a grant of funeral leave for nonconsecutive workdays. - B. The Agency may grant funeral leave only from a prescribed tour of duty, including regularly scheduled overtime, from a period during which, except for absence on funeral leave, the employee would have worked.
+- A. Leave to attend a funeral is granted to allow an employee to make arrangements for, or to attend, the funeral or memorial service for an immediate relative who died as the result of a wound, disease, or injury incurred while serving as a member of the armed forces in a combat zone.
+The Agency shall grant employees such leave as is needed and requested, not to exceed three (3) workdays of excused absence, without loss of or reduction in pay.
+The three (3) workdays need not be consecutive but if not, the employee shall furnish the approving authority satisfactory reasons justifying a grant of funeral leave for nonconsecutive workdays. - B. The Agency may grant leave to attend a funeral only from a prescribed tour of duty, including regularly scheduled overtime, from a period during which, except for absence on funeral leave, the employee would have worked.

-Article 32 Temporary, Probationary, Part-time, and Permanent Employees
+Temporary, Probationary, Part-time, and Permanent Employees